-Carded wool slivers are also sometimes called wool roving.
-During the carding process wool fibers of different length are blended into sliver that has lots of loft and air incorporated and is easy to draft.
+Carded wool roving are also sometimes called also wool sliver.
+During the carding process wool fibers of different length are blended into a long band.
+This roving has lots of loft and air incorporated and is easy to draft.
 This fiber preparation will make a springy fluffy yarn when spun.
-We have five different carded wool types from Louet: Cotswold Special: Only $9.95 for 8 oz
+We have four different carded wool rovings types from Louet:

-Wensleydale Sliver has been carded which gives it a lot of loft.
+Wensleydale Roving has been carded which gives it a lot of loft.
 At a 38 micron count and a staple length of 5-6 inches this roving is great for spinning and wet felting.

-Carded Blue Face Leicester (BFL) Sliver is also easy to draft and spin.
+Carded Blue Face Leicester (BFL) Roving is also easy to draft and spin.
 English Blue Face Leicester fleece is know for its soft hand and long staple.

-Jacobs wool sliver comes from a very old sheep breed described throughout history and even in biblical times.
+Jacobs wool roving comes from a very old sheep breed described throughout history and even in biblical times.

 Combing is a slightly different way of preparing fibers for spinning than carding.
-During the combing process the shorter fibers, noils, second cuts etc. are removed, leaving the remaining long fibers parallel.
-This wool top, when spun make an even yarn, that will pill less and can withstand wear better than yarn spun from carded silvers.
+During the combing process the shorter fibers, noils, second cuts etc. are removed, leaving the remaining long fibers ready to spin.
+This is called a wool top and when spun make an even yarn, that will pill less, can withstand lots of wear and has a great stitch definition.

 Super soft Merino wool top at a great price!
-This fine Merino wool will satisfy your craving for buttery soft wool fiber.
-22 micron merino wool.
+This fine Merino top from Great Britain will satisfy your craving for buttery soft wool fibers.
+It is rated as a 22 micron merino wool (merino 64), meaning that it is has fine fibers.
 Spin or felt it just the way you like it, or dye it in your favorite shades with our Jacquard Acid Dyes.
-Will make a soft even multi purpose yarn.
+Will make a soft multi purpose yarn.
 Value Priced!

 Corriedale Cross Wool